 On September 1, 2020, the Centers for Disease Control and Prevention (“CDC”) issued an Order putting a temporary hold on evictions to help stop further spread of COVID-19.
-This order begins on September 4, 2020 and will end on December 31, 2020.
+The order began on September 4, 2020 and has been extended through January 31, 2020.

 This eviction hold is not automatic!
 You will need to sign a statement and give a copy to your landlord before you are protected.
-The statement or declaration you will need to sign can be found HERE or you can use this ONLINE TOOL to create one.
+The statement or declaration you will need to sign can be found HERE .

 Does this Order stop evictions automatically?

 NO. To be protected from eviction every adult listed on the lease or rental agreement must each sign a declaration.
 This must be given to your landlord or property manager.
 This declaration has to say certain things: